UMD: A Globally Connected University

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

 Dr. Rhea Roper Nedd, is the Program Director.
-She earned her Ph.D. from Howard University in 2007, her Master of Arts from The Catholic University of America in 2002, and her Bachelor of Arts from the University of Maryland, College Park in 2000.
-Rhea Roper Nedd's professional experiences consist of teaching and higher education program administration specializing in the development of interventions and services that lead to the retention and graduation of underrepresented groups.
+Her professional experiences consist of teaching and higher education program administration specializing in the development of interventions and services that lead to the retention and graduation of underrepresented groups.
 As the Associate Director of the McNair Scholars Program she works with a select group of high academic achievers to prepare them for matriculation into doctoral programs upon graduation, through the teaching of research methodologies and the dissertation writing process.
 Prior to joining the McNair Scholars Program she served as the Assistant Director of the Pre-College Programs-Upward Bound Programs at the University of Maryland, College Park.
 As an Adjunct Professor at Howard University, she has taught a number of courses in the field of Political Science and International Relations.

 Her primary research and teaching interests focus on educational and social development of marginalized populations defined by racial, ethnic, and gendered underrepresentation, as well as socio-economic status.
 Her research and work explores the intersections between: education and social development; cognitive and non-cognitive indicators of development; access to higher education; corporate social responsibility as a strategy of sustainable development; good governance; and poverty reduction initiatives.

 Dr. Roper Nedd is experienced at conducing field work internationally and has collaborated with businesses, non-governmental organizations, community leaders and other stakeholders for the purposes of data collection.
-The Corporate Social Responsibility: Ghana program would be Dr. Roper Nedd's third education abroad trip with students.
+The Corporate Social Responsibility: Ghana program would be fourth education abroad program led by Dr. Roper Nedd.
 In 2007 and 2008 she was the lead researcher on two 7-day education abroad programs to Puerto Rico.
 Each Program consisted of 10 University of Maryland's Upward Bound Program students.
 The Program was a science based research project titled the "Exploration of Ecosystems" and it consisted of pre and post departure classes as well as the Puerto Rico based field work that was conducted in collaboration with the University of Puerto Rico.
+The 2018 Corporate Social Responsibility: Ghana program will be her second trip to Ghana.

 Dr. Jerry L. Lewis is Executive Director of Academic Achievement Programs, (AAP) University of Maryland, College Park, MD.
 As Executive Director of AAP, he supervises two state programs, Summer Transitional Program (STP), Intensive Educational Development Program (IED) and three Federal TRIO programs, EOC, McNair and SSS.
 Dr. Lewis directed the Upward Bound at UMD for 17 years and at Creighton University, Omaha, Nebraska for two and one half years.
 He is the original author the UMD's Talent Search, McNair and EOC programs.
 He has more than 43 years of Higher Education administration experience and more than 40 years of TRIO program administration experience.